 What are the possible causes of acid reflux?

-Unfortunately, in most reflux sufferers, there is a fault in the muscle that lies between the oesophagus and the stomach, called the lower oesophageal sphincter.
-This muscle is only supposed to open to allow consumed food to pass through, but in the case of reflux, it opens at inappropriate times and allows gastric juices to flow back towards the oesophagus.
+Unfortunately, in most reflux sufferers, there is a fault in the muscle that lies between the esophagus and the stomach, called the lower oesophageal sphincter.
+This muscle is only supposed to open to allow consumed food to pass through, but in the case of reflux, it opens at inappropriate times and allows gastric juices to flow back towards the esophagus.

-But this defect can also be aggravated or caused by a number of recognised factors:
+But this defect can also be aggravated or caused by a number of recognized factors: